-What some sellers fail to understand is that buyers quite often don’t look at one home.
+What some sellers fail to understand is that buyers quite often don’t look at one property.
 They will schedule multiple homes to view on a given day.
-If your home is the only one with showing restrictions, the buyer may skip seeing your home.
+If your house is the only one with showing restrictions, the buyer may skip seeing your home.

 If you don’t want to leave money on the table, it should be a priority to get as many people through your door as possible.
-Making showings complicated is not going achieve those goals.
+Making showings complicated is not going to achieve those goals.
 A home showing should be a piece of cake to make, not an exercise of jumping through hoops!

-Don’t Make Your Real Estate Agent Attend The Showing
+Don’t Make Your Real Estate Agent Attend House Showings.

 Buying a home is a HUGE emotional decision.
-It is not like buying a pair of shoes that a salesman might be able to talk you into purchasing.
+It is not like buying a pair of shoes that a salesperson might talk you into purchasing.
 So what difference does it make if the listing agent is there?